SuperElastix/SimpleElastix/README.md

 Building
 --------

 SimpleElastix integrates elastix and transformix with the SimpleITK superbuild.
-Simply clone this repository invoke the superbuild (may take up to an hour if you wrap all languages).
+Simply clone this repository invoke the superbuild (may take up to an hour on a quad-core machine).

 ```
 git clone https://github.com/kaspermarstal/SimpleITK